RalfJung/git-mirror/README.md

 immediately.
 This applies even to pull requests that you merge in the GitHub web interface.

+The script will only sync branches when they get pushed to.
+To initialize the GitHub repository with all the branches that already exist, you can do `git push --all git@github.com:user/repo`.

 ## Source, License

 You can find the sources in the [git